SideControlJS/README_Generator/README.md

 * [Questions](#questions)

 ## Installation
-This app requires node.js, npm, and inquirer.
+You'll need to have node.js, use inquirer, and npm.

 ## Usage
-Run 'node index.js' to start the app, follow the prompts to build out your project README file.
+in the terminal, run "node index.js" to start the app, and answer the promts.

 ## License
 This project is covered under the MIT license.